FAQs

 Competition

 This section encompasses contentious and non-contentious matters arising under EU, domestic and international competition law, including cartels, abuse of a dominant market position, state aid and merger control.
-In London we have separate ranking tables for Competition Litigation and for Private Enforcement: Claimant.
+In London there are separate ranking tables for Competition Litigation and for Private Enforcement: Claimant.

 Please note that criminal cartel defence is considered under Financial Crime and public procurement work is considered under Public Procurement.